maoberlehner/markus-oberlehner-net/content/blog/payment-request-api-payment-process-using-the-credit-card-payment-method.md

 }
 ```

 Again we're using a factory function for better testability and easier consecutive usage.
-We're initializing a new instance of the function and providing instances of `paymentRequest()`, `paymentHandler()` and `errorHandler()`.
+We're initializing a new instance of the function and provide instances of `paymentRequest()`, `paymentHandler()` and `errorHandler()`.

 By calling the `show()` method on the `paymentRequest()` we're telling the browser to show the payment popup and ask for the credit card informations of the user.